-Homework and school, college admissions, peer pressure, and social, emotional and physical changes put a lot of stress on teens.
+Homework and school, college admissions, peer pressure, as well as social-emotional and physical changes put a lot of stress on teens.
 Nature can provide a temporary escape from stress, a reminder of the world’s beauty and wonder.
 In addition, a growing body of research demonstrates the tremendous health benefits of nature to people of all ages.
 Frances Kuo and Andrea Taylor, writing in The American Journal of Public Health, found that children’s stress levels fall within minutes of simply looking at a green space.
 They also found that green outdoor settings appear to help those with ADHD.

 Often, teens feel relaxed and expansive in nature and share things they might not otherwise.
 Even if they don’t, time in nature together can provide a much-needed break for relaxation, contemplation, or silent companionship.
 If you can get your teen to completely “unplug” while in nature, all the better.

 Switch it up.

 Maybe there are activities you didn’t get around to when your teens were younger.
 Why not try them now?
 Older kids might like ice skating, going to certain museum shows or sporting events, or shopping for vintage clothes.
 Have a budding photographer?
 Gather some peers and head to a city or other photogenic place.
 Split off in pairs or teams (which allows your older child some independence).
 Regroup at a pre-determined time and have a fun slide show to see the different photos.

 Teens still want to be silly sometimes, even have fun with you.
 They just might not want to do it in the same way they did when they were younger.
 Try some things that allow them time with their peers, too.
 One successful activity at our house was a potato chip taste-off, during which our daughter and her friends tasted different chips and rated their favorites.
 Everyone enjoyed being a food critic.
 That said, some kids might find comfort in their favorite childhood games or activities and enjoy introducing them to new friends.